The homology of the Temperley-Lieb algebras: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank the Max Planck Institute for Mathematics in Bonn for its support and hospitality.
-We would also like to thank Paul Wedrich for interesting and helpful discussions, in particular about Jones-Wenzl projectors.
+We are grateful to Robert Spencer and Paul Wedrich for interesting and helpful discussions about the representation theory of Temperley-Lieb algebras, and to Oscar Randal-Williams for his extension of Theorem~\ref{theorem-vanishing-range}.
+We would also like to thank the anonymous referees for very insightful comments, which have much improved this paper.